openvinotoolkit/open_model_zoo/demos/python_demos/audio_classification_demo/README.md

 ## How It Works

 Upon the start-up the demo application reads command line parameters and loads a network to Inference engine.
 It uses only audiofiles in `wav` format.
-Audio could be converted to different framerate using `-fr/--framerate` option, if necessary for the model.
-After reading the audio, audio sliced into clips to fit model input (clips could overlap each other with `-ol/--overlap` option) and each clip is processed separately with its own prediction.
+Audio could be converted to different samplerate using `-sr/--samplerate` option, if necessary for the model.
+After reading the audio, it is sliced into clips to fit model input (clips are allowed to overlap with `-ol/--overlap` option) and each clip is processed separately with its own prediction.

 ## Running